stephan1373/eNMS/docs/source/base/installation.md

 - `always_commit` (default: `false`) Always commit results and logs immediately after they are created when a service is running.
 This can help prevent various database issues that arise during a run.
+- `disconnect_thread_timeout` (default: `10` (seconds)) This parameter sets the timeout value used when attempting to close all open connections at the end of a workflow.
+  Multiple threads are spawned to close all connections as quickly as possible, and this timeout is passed to each thread.

 ### `database.json`
 The `setup/database.json` file contains database and schema configuration